imamaris/covidcenter-bot/README.md

 ## Review and continue improving your Wit app

 As you are testing the app, you might notice that certain utterances are not resolving to the proper intents.
-To address this, go to [Wit.ai](https://wit.ai/) and on the **Understanding** page you should see utterances that have been sent to the API endpoint.
+To address these, go to [Wit.ai](https://wit.ai/) and on the **Understanding** page you should see utterances that have been sent to the API endpoint.
 You can review each utterance by expanding one and making sure that the entity is properly identified and resolving to the correct intent.
 If there are utterances not relevant to your use case (invalid utterances), you can mark them as **Out of Scope**.

 ## Next Steps